HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 Lead Conversion RateCRM with source tracking1-3% for general directories, 5-15% for niche

-Customer Acquisition CostTotal marketing spend ÷ new customersShould be <33% of CLV
+Customer Acquisition CostTotal marketing spend / new customersShould be <33% of CLV

 Time to First LeadDate of signup to first inquiry2-8 weeks for established directories

-I’ve seen businesses celebrate “10,000 impressions from our directory listing!” during completely ignoring that not a single person actually contacted them.
+I’ve seen businesses celebrate “10,000 impressions from our directory listing!” while completely ignoring that not a single person actually contacted them.
 Impressions don’t pay the bills.
 Qualified leads that convert into paying customers do.
-It’s like being excited about 10,000 people walking past your shop window when nobody actually comes inside.
+It’s like being excited about 10,000 people walking past your shop window when nobody comes inside.
 Who cares?

 • Bounce rate: Are visitors immediately leaving, or are they exploring your site?